Romney edges back into White House race, assails Santorum

 Romney's well-financed campaign has turned its sights on Santorum in TV ads, unleashing a barrage reminiscent of its attacks in Florida against Newt Gingrich, a former speaker of the U.S. House of Representatives.

-Gingrich rose to the top of the pack after winning the January 21 South Carolina primary but has nosedived in polls after he lost in Florida 10 days later.
+Gingrich rose to the top of the pack after winning the January 21 South Carolina primary but has nosedived in polls after losing in Florida 10 days later.

-The Romney campaign, which as of last week had spent about $1 million on two weeks' worth of advertising in Michigan, is running an ad that shows a businessman drowning as the narrator talks about America drowning in debt while Santorum supported big-spending projects.
+The Romney campaign, which as of last week had spent about $1 million on two weeks' worth of advertising in Michigan, is running an ad that shows a man in a suit with a briefcase drowning as the narrator talks about America drowning in debt while Santorum supported big-spending projects.

 Santorum also is under fire from another Republican hopeful, U.S. Representative Ron Paul, who called him a "fake" fiscal conservative in a new Michigan ad and at the Arizona debate.